The Opportunity – Director of Programme Operations

 KEY AREAS OF ACCOUNTABILITY:

-As a member of the Senior Management Team, contribute to:
+As a member of the Senior Management Team (SMT), contribute to:

-• Help establish, maintain, and improve active and regular working relationships with: host government authorities, donors, partner agencies including major institutional donors, and local and international NGOs as requested, delegated, and authorized by the Country Director.
+- Help establish, maintain, and improve active and regular working relationships with: host government authorities, donors, partner agencies including major institutional donors, and local and international NGOs as requested, delegated, and authorized by the CD.

-Ensure that the required support is provided promptly, at scale and in line with the rules and principles during emergencies, working closely with the Country Director.
+- Ensure that the required support is provided promptly, at scale and in line with the rules and principles during emergencies, working closely with the CD.

 Oversight and Management of Programme Operations

-• In close coordination with the Director of Programme Development and Quality and Director of Support Services, participate in programme proposal process and ensure that all programmes progress in accordance with grant agreements, are completed within time and on budget.
+- In close coordination with the Director of Programme Development and Quality (PDQ) and Director of Support Services, ensure that all programmes are implemented on time, within budget, with quality and compliance.

-• Working with Senior Management Team (SMT) members, in particular the PDQ Director, participate in conceptualizing and designing cost effective, innovative, and high quality programmes to serve difficult to reach children.
+- Working with SMT members, in particular the PDQ Director, participate in conceptualizing and designing cost effective, innovative, and high quality programmes to serve difficult to reach children.

-• Ensure programmes are implemented in ways responsive to the communities, and children in line with Save the Children principles, values and strategic plan and following Save the Children compliance procedures.
-This includes working with government and national NGO partners to strengthen national capacity.
+- Ensure programmes are implemented in ways responsive to the communities, and children in line with Save the Children principles, values and strategic plan and following Save the Children and donor compliance procedures.
+This includes working with government and national NGO partners to strengthen national capacities.

-• Define the strategic direction of the awards management unit and undertake effective planning that supports the unit to establish and maintain an efficient and effective awards management process.
+- Define the strategic direction of the awards management unit and undertake effective planning that supports the unit to establish and maintain efficient and effective awards management processes.

-Provide strategic support to the CD on award management including pipeline managem ent
+- Provide strategic support to the CD and PDQ Director on strategic portfolio analysis and pipeline management

 Supply Chain, including Programme Logistics, Inventory and Procurement

-• Ensure appropriate and adequate emergency logistics procedures are detailed in the Country Office Emergency Preparedness Plan in order to enable rapid scale up.
+- Ensure appropriate and adequate response needs and Framework Agreements are detailed in the CO Emergency Preparedness Plan in order to enable rapid scale up.

-• Ensure programme goods and services procured are cost effective and of standard quality at all offices.
+- Ensure goods and services procured are cost effective and of suitable quality in all offices.

 Emergency Response Management

-• Ensure that the CO designs, updates, and implements a full set of emergency preparedness actions, drawing on Save the Children member input and resources.
+- Lead and maintain the design, update, and implementation of emergency preparedness actions across all functions, drawing on Save the Children member input and resources.

-• Mount appropriate and timely responses at scale for all emergencies, consistent with established benchmarks, plans and organizational policies, and in close cooperation with CD; first point of contact for incoming surge teams.
+- Mount appropriate, quality and timely responses at scale for all emergencies, consistent with the Core Humanitarian Standard, quality standards and organizational policies, and in close cooperation with CD; Be first point of contact for incoming surge teams.

-• Ensure that all CO staff across departments and sub offices are familiar with, adhere to and implement the procedures and processes detailed in the Rules and Principles for emergency response.
+- Ensure that all CO staff across departments and sub offices are familiar with, adhere to and implement the tasks and processes, including key deliverables, detailed in SCI’s Response Management Procedure.

-• In coordination with Country Director and Director for Programme Development and Quality maintain consistent and coherent engagement in key inter-agen cy emergency preparedness and response coordination mechanisms including the Cluster system.
+- In coordination with the CD and PDQ Director maintain consistent and coherent engagement in key inter-agency emergency preparedness and response coordination mechanisms, including Clusters and response partners.

 Staff Management, Mentorship, and Development – Programme Operations

-• Ensure appropriate staffing at all levels of the programme department.
+- Ensure appropriate staffing at all levels of the Programme Operations department.

-• Manage Programme Operations team; define expectations, provide leadership and technical support as needed, and evaluate direct reports regularly.
+- Manage Programme Operations team; define expectations, provide leadership and technical support as needed, and evaluate direct reports quarterly.

-• Ensure the recruitment, training, and promotion of staff as appropriate in coordination with CD and Support Services team, and ensure availability of appropriate professional development opportunities for staff in coordination with the SMT.
+- Ensure the recruitment, onboarding and training of Programme Operations staff as appropriate in coordination with CD and Human Resources (HR) team, and ensure availability of appropriate professional development opportunities for staff in coordination with the SMT.
 Incorporate staff development strategies and Performance Management Systems into team building process.

-o Effective use of the Performance Management System including the establishment of clear, measureable objectives, ongoing feedback, periodic reviews and fair and unbiased evaluations;
+- Effective use of the Performance Management Systems including the establishment of clear, measureable objectives, ongoing feedback, periodic reviews and fair and unbiased evaluations;

-o Documentation of performance that is less than satisfactory, with appropriate performance improvements/ work plans.
+- Documentation of performance that is less than satisfactory, with appropriate performance improvements/ workplans

 Comply with and promote all Save the Children Global policies such as Child Safeguarding, Whistleblowing, Fraud and Health & Safety.